-Wikipedia joins a very long list of websites which are already blocked in China.
+Wikipedia joins a long list of websites which are being blocked in China.

 China has the largest internet users in the world, but ironically they can't use the internet, only the Chinese state version of it.